ropensci/birdsize/review_edits.md

 > I thought the vignettes were well-organized and do a good job of providing examples of all the functions.
 One suggestion is that the vignettes could have more informative titles.
 Just the word community does not make it clear exactly what can be learned from going through the vignette.
 > ```

-I think this would be well-addressed by refocusing on topics (see above)
+I hope this is addressed by re-organizing the vignettes so most of the general-purpose information is in "Getting Started", and the remaining vignettes have clear, specific content (BBS data, scaling relationship, species definitions).

 > I also liked the Taylor Swift example but shouldn't the species be
 > Taylor and the genus Swift? :-D

-Here for it.
+Noted, and updated. :D

 > A user copying and pasting code from the vignettes will not be able to
 > run the code containing tidyverse functions including select() and
 > pmap_df() because those packages are not explicitly loaded in the
 > vignette.

-*Todo* if any tidyverse stays in the vignettes, make sure they are loaded visibly in the vignettes.
+The package calls have been made visible in the vignettes.

 > The term "AOU" should be defined somewhere - it is known to North
 > Americans but not otherwise.
 I understand this package is most